EPAM-JS-Competency-center/workshops/messaging-in-the-cloud/workshop/content/1-queuing/2-sqs-creation/_index.en.md

 ![Create queue](/images/sqs/creation/create-queue.png)

-Because we want just to create and connect our Queue for now, let's choose `FIFO` queue and type name `Orders`
+Because we want just to create and connect our Queue for now, let's choose `FIFO` queue and type name `orders.fifo`

 ![Choose FIFO queue and type its name](/images/sqs/creation/queue-naming.png)